BurakKocak99/Longest-Increasing-Subsequence/README.md

 It finds the longest increasing subsequence of an array (LCS problems) you can change the array inside the code.
   - Time Complexity=O(n^2)
   - Space Complexity = O(n)
-where n is there size of the array .
+where n is the size of the array .